NikolaiRadke/AI.duino/README.md

 ![AI.duino](http://www.nikolairadke.de/aiduino/aiduino_back.png)
-# 🤖 AI.duino - AI Assistant for Arduino IDE 2.X
+# 🤖 AI.duino - AI assistant for Arduino IDE 2.X

 AI.duino integrates Claude, ChatGPT, Gemini and Mistral directly into the Arduino IDE for intelligent code assistance.
 More AI models will follow.
 Right now, there is only a **German** version of this plugin.

 *Oje, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/AI.duino/wiki)*.

 🆕 What's new?